foundling/terminal-weather/README.md

 # Terminal Weather 🌥 🌧 🌞 ❄️

-A minimal and configurable command-line tool for displaying the weather in your location, optimized for re-rendering in your terminal prompt.
-If you hit enter a bunch of times in your terminal, if you have `terminal-weather` embedded in your prompt, you will get accurate weather with the occasional micro-delay or error message.
+A Node.js CLI for embedding the weather in your terminal prompt.

 <img src="./assets/demo.svg">

 ## Requirements

 + An [openweathermap.org](http://openweathermap.org) API key.
 You can generate one [here](https://home.openweathermap.org/api_keys), but you will need to register with OpenWeather first.
-+ Node 8 and up
++ Node 8+

 ## Installation

 + Run `npm install -g terminal-weather`
-+ Run `terminal-weather configure` to set it up.
-You will be prompted for your open weathermap.org API key as well the default temperature unit.
++ Run `terminal-weather configure` prompts you for an open weathermap.org API and a temperature unit.

 ## Which Services It Uses